XANi/zeroctl/doc/protocol/README.md

 SP **must** generate name of the task when accepting, it **must** be unique

-tash **should** be named based on client node name and uniquely generated ID, for example
+task **should** be named based on client node name and uniquely generated ID, for example

 `web1_example_com-parser.1382439c-d46b-425f-88a1-98e66d462da1`